howtographql/howtographql/meta/writing-guidelines.md

 Please use [Quip](https://www.quip.com) to write your tutorials.
 This allows others to easily access your document and provide feedback with comments.

 Once there is a finalized version in quip, you can _export_ your document to Markdown.
 The exporter generally works well, but has a few flaws so that you'll probably have to do some finetuning on the Markdown here and there.
-Read on for some

-## Formatting Code blocks
+## Formatting Code Blocks

 You can use _three_ different kinds of code blocks inside yours tutorial, depending on the context where that code block shown: